NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``hot_water_distribution_standard_piping_length``
      - ft
      -
      - If the distribution system is Standard, the length of the piping.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Standard <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#standard>`_) is used.
    * - ``hot_water_distribution_recirc_control_type``
      -
      - "no control", "timer", "temperature", "presence sensor demand control", "manual demand control", "auto"